sogaiu/judge-gen/README.md

 ### phony target(s) in project.janet

-One way to have comment block tests for source files generated, run, and summarized via the invocation of a single command, is to add phony target(s) to `project.janet`.

-Here is a sample with an explanation following:
+Here is a sample `project.janet` with an explanation following:
 ```clojure
 # (1)
 (import ./vendor/path)